corbindavenport/imageshare/DEV.md

 ## Run ImageShare on a local PC or server

-First, you need to clone the ImageShare repository, and switch to the new directory.
-You also need to obtain an [Imgur API key](https://api.imgur.com/oauth2/addclient) and write it to a `.env` file, like this:
+First, you need to clone the ImageShare repository (if you haven't already), and set up the required environment variables.
+You need an [Imgur API key](https://api.imgur.com/oauth2/addclient), the domain you will use in production (this can be any value for just local testing), and your email address for Certbot notifications:

 ```
 git clone https://github.com/corbindavenport/imageshare.git
 cd imageshare
 echo "API_KEY=YourKeyGoesHere" > .env
+echo "DOMAIN=yourwebsitegoeshere.com" > .env
+echo "EMAIL=youremailaddress@gmail.com" > .env
 ```

 Then start the application like this: